See your Claude Code usage,

 without leaving your desktop.

-Session, weekly, and per-model limits (Fable, Opus…) — the same numbers as /usage, always visible in the GNOME top bar, the macOS menu bar, or under your Claude Code prompt.
+Session, weekly, and per-model limits (Fable, Opus…) - the same numbers as /usage, always visible in the GNOME top bar, the macOS menu bar, under your Claude Code prompt - or just ask Claude or Cursor.

 GNOME 45-50 macOS 13+ MIT read-only